 adventureaquarium.com

-See underwater lights, spot Scuba Santa and view the World’s Tallest Underwater Christmas Tree.
-Also planned are Snowtunda (indoor flurries), festive puppet shows and storytimes.
+See underwater lights, spot Scuba Santa and view the World’s Tallest Underwater Christmas Tree while walking across the Shark Bridge and checking out two giant hippos.

 CHRISTMAS VILLAGE